FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Numerical Examples

-We proceed by FANS HEX8R, i.e., with reduced integration (1 Gauss point per element), see Fig.~\ref{fig:ex:polyhedron:FANSHEX8R}.
-This is numerically similar to the HEX8R discretization by Willot \cite{Willot2015}, Fig.~\ref{fig:ex:polyhedron:WillotHEX8R} as shown by \cite{Schneider2016}.
+FANS HEX8R, i.e., with reduced integration (1 Gauss point per element) is numerically similar to the HEX8R discretization by Willot \cite{Willot2015}, as shown by \cite{Schneider2016}.
 The FANS HEX8R solution suffers from hour-glassing but the amplitude of the hourglass modes is greatly diminished in the presence of composite boxels compared to when no composite boxels are in use.
 The convergence behavior of FANS HEX8R is very much on par with FANS with fully integrated HEX8 elements.
-Finally, we also employ the original Moulinec-Suquet scheme which has been extensively studied in the literature shown in Figure~\ref{fig:ex:polyhedron:MoSu} and suffers from spurious oscillations.
+Finally, we also employ the original Moulinec-Suquet scheme which has been extensively studied in the literature and suffers from spurious oscillations, although predicting the homogenized quantities very well.